sdaubert/letscert/README.md

   -f account_key.json -f key.pem -f cert.pem -f chain.pem
 ```

+Theses commands generate RSA certificates, using a RSA account key.
+To generate ECDSA
+keys and certificates, use `--cert-ecdsa CURVE` (CURVE: `prime256v1` or `sec384r1`)
+and/or `--account-key-type ecdsa` options.

 Commands are the sames for certificate renewal.

 ## Generate a key pair and get a signed certificate for multi-domains:
 Generate a single certificate for `example.org` and `www.example.org`: